-Before concluding we wish to compare our results with the one obtained in the Markovian \cite{sinaysky,scala} and post-Markovian \cite{lidar,SP} regimes relatively to the same physical system.
-In order to do this, we concentrate our attention on the temporal behavior of the probability $P_{01}(t)$ of finding the qubit pair in the state $|0,1\rangle$ supposing that at $t=0$ the system is prepared in the state $|1,0\rangle$.
-In Figure \ref{fig4}, where we report $P_{01}(t)$ in the three different regimes, time is scaled in units of the strength $K$ of the spin-spin interaction.
+Before concluding we wish to compare our results with the ones obtained in the Markovian \cite{sinaysky,scala} and post-Markovian \cite{lidar,SP} regimes relatively to the same physical system.
+In order to do this, we concentrate our attention on the temporal behavior of the probability $P_{01}(t)$ of finding the qubit pair in the state $|0,1\rangle$ supposing that at time $t=0$ the system is prepared in the state $|1,0\rangle$.
+In Figure \ref{fig5}, where we show $P_{01}(t)$ in the three different regimes, time is scaled in units of the strength $K$ of the spin-spin interaction.
 As shown, when we are in the non-Markovian regime, $P_{01}(t)$ reaches a maximum value that is greater than the one characterizing the Markovian and post-Markovian cases.
-Moreover, as foreseeable in view of the presence of the two baths, in all the regimes the probability $P_{01}(t)$ decays toward zero after reaching its maximum value.
-However the rate of such a decay is smaller in the non-Markovian case.
+Moreover, as expected in view of the presence of the two baths, in all the regimes the probability $P_{01}(t)$ decays toward zero after reaching its maximum value.